Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 Lyft is known for its distinctive pink mustache and friendly approach.
 Lyft emphasizes a more personal touch in its service.
 They try to build loyalty with both drivers and passengers.
 While Lyft primarily operates in the United States and Canada, it has become especially popular in major U.S.

-In 2023, Lyft earned $4.4 billion in annual revenue, reflecting a 7.32% increase from the previous year.
-By the first nine months of 2024, Lyft generated $4.24 billion in revenue.
+- In 2023, Lyft earned $4.4 billion in annual revenue, marking a 7.32% increase from the previous year.

 OLA